yt0705/model_optimization/README.md

 ```
 pip install model-compression-toolkit
 ```
-For installing the nightly version or installing from source, refer to the [installation guide](https://github.com/SonySemiconductorSolutions/mct-model-optimization/blob/main/INSTALLATION.md).
+For installing from source, refer to the [installation guide](https://github.com/SonySemiconductorSolutions/mct-model-optimization/blob/main/INSTALLATION.md).

 **Important note**: In order to use MCT, you’ll need to provide a pre-trained floating point model (PyTorch/Keras) as an input.

 ### Tutorials and Examples

-Our [tutorials](https://github.com/sony/model_optimization/blob/main/tutorials/README.md) section will walk you through the basics of the MCT tool, covering various compression techniques for both Keras and PyTorch models.
+Our [tutorials](https://github.com/SonySemiconductorSolutions/mct-model-optimization/blob/main/tutorials/README.md) section will walk you through the basics of the MCT tool, covering various compression techniques for both Keras and PyTorch models.
 Access interactive notebooks for hands-on learning with popular models/tasks or move on to [Resources](#resources) section.

 ### Supported Quantization Methods</div>